whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Lost
 		- S06E05
 			- 00:37:00
-				- Jack is talking to his son, David, and they're talking after David's recital and they're talking about failure
+				- Jack is talking to his son, David, and they"re talking after David"s recital and they"re talking about failure
-				- David tells Jack that he didn't want Jack to see him failing
+				- David tells Jack that he didn"t want Jack to see him failing
-				- Jack tells David that his dad used to tell him that he "didn't have what it takes" and Jack held on to that story "his whole life"
+				- Jack tells David that his dad used to tell him that he "didn"t have what it takes" and Jack held on to that story "his whole life"
 				- This scene is ALSO a GREAT scene to convey the idea of The Universe and how The Universe will NEVER think that WE can FAIL, it just wants to ALWAYS be a part of our lives

 Who is going to LISTEN to me?
 The power of ONE PERSON to CHANGE IT ALL!